 Maybe it has something to do with my journalism background.
 Through reporting I learned how to ask people simple questions, and how to listen for their responses—not the off-the-cuff answers, but the real ones.
 I discovered how hungry we all are to talk about our lives.
 So I ask a question or two, and most people answer.
 How often do any of us have a chance to really be heard?

-A deacon at our new church sometimes goes to public events with a sign that says “Free Listening.”
+Mary Lee Wile, a deacon at our new church sometimes goes to public events with a sign that says “Free Listening.”
 She’s amazed by what people tell her, and the depths of their stories.
 But as she says, it’s much easier to tell your secrets to a stranger.
 You can talk without fear of consequence.
 Imagine being able to unburden your heart, to speak out loud all that you’ve been afraid to say!
 There are many people with whom I wouldn’t share the simplest thing about myself.
-But I think I could tell my darkest thoughts and greatest fears to this woman.
+But I think I could tell my darkest thoughts and greatest fears to Mary Lee.
 How can I be as open and loving as she is?

 Once many years ago, a girlfriend gave me a long hug and said, “I can tell you anything, and you don’t judge me!”
 This left me speechless.
 I never confessed that her story was so outlandish, and her behavior so risky, that I was simply at a loss for words.
 Silence may be golden, but often it’s mistaken for complicity.
 Still, nothing I might have said was likely to change what she was doing.